valu-digital/npm-packages/README.md

 ### Prereleases

-A prerelease without changelog and tagging can be made with the `prerelease.sh` script.
+A prerelease without real version number, changelog and tagging can be made with the `prerelease.sh` script.

 ```